The Culling of Photographers

 Why Change?

-Two of my favorite times of the day are sunrises and sunsets.
-New beginnings and endings are what they represent to me.
+Sunrises and sunsets are two of my favorite times of the day.
+They represent new beginnings and endings to me.

-This week I have been attending a corporate meeting where the one thing that struck me was that they acknowledged that probably one of the greatest threats to the success of their business was their success.
+This week, I attended a corporate meeting.
+One thing that struck me was that the attendees acknowledged that one of the greatest threats to the success of their business was their success.

 When you become successful, you can become very complacent.
 You take for granted your actions.